Threadnaught/svd-visualization/README.md

 ![Stage three](./gifs/s3.gif)

  - When the third boolean flag (`constrain_second_axis`) is flipped to true, we see that all rotation has been removed.
-We have set the second basis vector to the one perpundicular to the first basis vector which describes the highest remaining variance.
+We have set the second basis vector to the one perpendicular to the first basis vector which describes the highest remaining variance.

 ![Stage four](./gifs/s4.gif)